ZainUlMustafa/OpenCV-and-CNN-classifier-for-human-distress-recognition/READMe.txt

 Results of this model is provided in the repository.

-Download the TOTAL.zip from this link: bit.ly/NAWData2018
+Download the TOTAL.zipper from this link: bit.ly/NAWData2018 and rename it to TOTAL.zip

 Before running this code, you must:
 1) Unzip the TOTAL.zip